najeebjebreel/lira_analysis/README.md

 ## Acknowledgments

-We thank the original LiRA authors and the open-source community (PyTorch, TIMM, Hydra, etc.).
+We thank the original LiRA authors and the open-source community (PyTorch, TIMM, etc.).
-Please use this code **for research and educational purposes only** and follow appropriate ethical and privacy guidelines.